Table of contents

 Beyond Language

 Choosing the right language is not the only consideration when expanding into a foreign market.
-You need to decide if you want to make your marketing materials universal to all speakers of a language throughout the world, or just a specific region, you need to make sure your visual materials are culturally appropriate and don't send the wrong message, and you need to make sure your brand and message will be well received.
+You also need to decide whether to make your marketing materials universal to all speakers of a language worldwide or just a specific region.
+You must also ensure that your visual materials are culturally appropriate and don't send the wrong message, and you must ensure that your brand and message will be well received.

-• Globalize or Localize: Is your target audience every Spanish speaker in the world or Spanish speakers in Spain?
+- Globalize or Localize: Is your target audience every Spanish speaker in the world or Spanish speakers in Spain?
 The answer to that question will help you decide if you want globalization or localization as part of your translation process.
-Many companies choose to globalize their brand name and then localized their message, and their websites to target specific regions.
+Many companies choose to globalize their brand name and localize their message and websites to target specific regions.

-• Appropriate Visuals: When you translate your marketing materials, make sure you consider more than just the words.
-Your advertisements should depict people, settings and activities that are appropriate and appropriate for the culture you are targeting.
-For example, if you are marketing your product or service in the middle east, you don't want to have white models and actors in your advertisements.
-When you match your visuals with the market, your product or service will be better received.
+- Appropriate Visuals: When translating your marketing materials, consider more than just the words.
+Your advertisements should depict people, settings, and appropriate activities for the culture you are targeting.
+For example, if you are marketing your product or service in the Middle East, you don't want white models and actors in your advertisements.
+Matching your visuals with the market will improve your product or service's reception.

-• Color Meanings: Colors often have different feelings and meanings in different cultures.
-For example, in U.S. English we associate the color green with feelings of envy or jealousy.
-This is also true in Spanish, Dutch, Norwegian, Finnish and several other languages.
-But in French and German you can be both green AND yellow with envy.
-Always research your brand colors before launching in a new market to make sure they do not have a negative connotation.
+- Color Meanings: Colors often have different feelings and meanings in different cultures.
+For example, in U.S. English, we associate the color green with feelings of envy or jealousy.
+This is also true in Spanish, Dutch, Norwegian, Finnish, and several other languages.
+But in French and German, you can be both green and yellow with envy.
+Always research your brand colors before launching in a new market to ensure they do not have a negative connotation.

-• Generalize: When you use general language in your messaging it makes it easier to use across cultures and regions.
+- Generalize: General language in messaging makes it easier to use across cultures and regions.
 Messages that are very specific to a place or a custom will have to be edited or re-created for other markets, causing more work and higher costs.

 Know the Terminology